- Malta, Greece, Cyprus, and Portugal are some of the easiest countries to immigrate to in 2026.

 Costa Rica is a top choice for those looking to relocate to Latin America, offering a peaceful lifestyle and excellent healthcare.
 The Rentista Visa requires proof of a stable income of at least $2,500 per month or a $60,000 deposit in a Costa Rican bank.
 Another popular route is the Pensionado Visa for retirees with a monthly pension of $1,000 or more.

 After three years of residency, individuals can apply for permanent residency.
-Costa Rica’s strong environmental protections, friendly locals, and low crime rates add to its appeal as a retirement destination.
+Costa Rica’s strong environmental protections, friendly locals, and low crime rates add to its appeal as an immigration destination.

 17. Estonia

-Beyond digital nomads, Estonia has the EU Blue Card for skilled workers, providing a pathway to permanent residency and eventual EU citizenship.
+Beyond digital nomads, Estonia has the EU Blue Card for professionals, providing a pathway to permanent residency and eventual EU citizenship.
 Its efficient immigration process, high level of digital services, and relatively low cost of living make Estonia especially attractive to tech professionals and freelancers.

 How Can Global Citizen Solutions Help You?